-Obsidian is said to cut to the heart of the matter.
-It brings issues to the surface and can be very confrontational to the user.
-Those using it should be prepared for a full onslaught.
-It can help you to deal with difficult situations in a clear and direct manner.
+Obsidian can help you deal with difficult situations in a clear and direct manner.
 It works hard to get issues resolved so you can move on and start afresh.

 Black obsidian can bring support and comfort to those who are grieving or who are separated temporarily from a loved one.
-It can be used to sever unwanted ties or to distance yourself from people who are a drain on your energy.
+It can be used to sever unwanted ties or to distance yourself from those who drain your energy.

-The picture of snowflake obsidian is courtesy of James St.John.
-The photo is clickable and redirects to the original non-compressed image.
-The next picture is red obsidian.
+The picture of the snowflake obsidian is courtesy of James St.John.
+The photo is clickable and redirects to the original image.